freenowtech/secrets-store-csi-driver-provider-spring-cloud-config/README.md

     fileName: "application.yaml" # the name of the file to create - supports extensions .yaml, .yml, .json and .properties
 ```

-Afterwards you can reference your `SecretProviderClass` in your Pod Definition
+Afterward, reference your `SecretProviderClass` in your Pod Definition

 ```yaml
 kind: Pod